skulblaka24/docker-dhi-setup/SOLUTION.md

 ```
 Stage 1 (builder): dhi.io/python:3.11-alpine3.23-dev
   → has pip; installs deps into /install with --target
-  → requirements.txt copied first for better layer caching

 Stage 2 (runtime): dhi.io/python:3.11-alpine3.23
   → distroless; receives /app/lib and app.py only
   → PYTHONPATH=/app/lib set so Python finds packages
-  → no USER directive needed — DHI runs as non-root by default
 ```

 ***Nota***:
-Had to use `--target` instead of `--prefix` and copy packages to `/app/lib` with `PYTHONPATH` set accordingly, as Alpine Python was not looking at the right place with the previous structure.
+Had to change the location for the files as Alpine Python were not looking at the right place on the previous structure.

 #### Concerns: